-Internet in Croatia these days is widely available and broadband services are now very commonplace, as well as being pretty fast.
-Internet cafes are becoming less and less popular (because wi-fi in Croatia is now far more commonplace) but you may still find some Internet cafes – or a computer in the corner of a bar – in some places.
+Internet in Croatia these days is widely available and broadband services are now very commonplace and fast.
+Internet cafes are becoming less and less popular (because wi-fi in Croatia is so popular) but you may still find some Internet cafes – or a computer in the corner of a bar – in some places.

 Wi-Fi in Croatia

 The coverage of wi-fi in Croatia is improving all the time and these days you’re likely to find at least one wi-fi network wherever you are.
 Some towns (or parts of towns) are even setting up their own free-to-use hotspots.

 More and more accommodation places (particularly private accommodation) are recognising the demand for wi-fi and many offer the service (either free or paid) to their guests.
 You will also find wi-fi in other typical places – bars, cafes and so on, although many times these are secure networks for which you’ll have to ask the password.
 Don’t hesitate to do so…although you may have to ask the waiter (or similar) to write it down for you if it’s something a little on the tricky side (i.e. in Croatian)!

 Here’s a map of some of the wi-fi hotspots in Croatia – make sure to zoom in to the map to see them!